jsubei/IRDTunaAtlas/README.md

 ## Other resources

 Several resources proved invaluable when building this app, including:
-- [IRD original Tuna Atlas](https://www.documentation.ird.fr/hor/fdi:010012425) created by Alain Fontenea;
+- [IRD original Tuna Atlas](https://www.documentation.ird.fr/hor/fdi:010012425) created by Alain Fonteneau.
 - The first version of the IRD Tuna Atlas has been published by alain Fonteneau as a [pdf document available here](https://horizon.documentation.ird.fr/exl-doc/pleins_textes/divers11-03/010012425.pdf) ;